Stuart Kelly (footballer)

-Stuart Kelly (born 1 August 1981) is a Scottish footballer.
-He started his professional career at Rangers F.C. in 1998.
-A central midfielder, Kelly has played for top division clubs in New Zealand, Australia and Thailand.
+Stuart Kelly (born 1 August 1981) is a Scottish former footballer.
+He started his professional career at Rangers in 1998.
+A central midfielder and striker, Kelly has played for top division clubs in New Zealand, Australia and Thailand.

 During his career at Auckland City FC they won the Oceania Champions League 2010/11, qualifying for the FIFA World Club Cup in Japan 2011.

 Football career

 Glasgow Rangers

 Kelly started his career with Rangers Youth.
 During his early career he was also a youth player with Heart of Midlothian, Blackburn Rovers and Manchester United.

 At 14 he made his debut for the Rangers youth team and made his reserve team debut aged 16.

 In 1996, aged 15 he rejected to sign for Heart of Midlothian, Blackburn Rovers, Manchester United, French club RC Strasbourg and signed with Rangers.

 Shettleston FC

 In August 2001 Kelly's contract was not renewed at Rangers.

 Contracts at Hibernian, St Mirren and Los Angeles Galaxy (work permit), were not successful and eventually signed a one-year contract to play non-league football at Shettleston before the summer transfer window closed in August 2001, where he played alongside former Celtic and Republic of Ireland international Tommy Coyne.

 Kellys goals helped Shettleston win the league and cup double.